Peak Season Best Flavor

 Deseeder Tap Method

-- One of my favorite kitchen gadgets is the “60 Second Pomegranate Deseeder” I came across this product a few years ago.
-This archive video shows me testing it several years ago.
+One of my favorite kitchen gadgets is the “60 Second Pomegranate Deseeder” I came across this product a several years ago.
+This old archive video shows me testing it.
 I still use this thing… because it works!

 - Halve the fruit.